Ellen Umansky

-Dr. Ellen M. Umansky is the Carl and Dorothy Bennett Professor of Judaic Studies and Director of the Bennett Center for Judaic Studies at Fairfield University located in Fairfield, Connecticut, positions that she has held since 1994.
+Dr. Ellen M. Umansky served as the Carl and Dorothy Bennett Professor of Judaic Studies and Founding Director of the Bennett Center for Judaic Studies at Fairfield University located in Fairfield, Connecticut, from 1994 until 2022.

 Before coming to Fairfield University, Dr. Umansky taught at various institutions, including Emory University (1982-1986, Asst.
 Prof. of Religion;1987-1990, Associate Prof. of Religion) Haverford College (Margaret Gest Visiting Associate Professor of Religion, 1990–1991), Vassar College (Visiting Associate Professor of Religion spring, 1992) and Hebrew Union College-Jewish Institute of Religion, NYC (Adjunct Assoc.
 Prof., 1990–1994).

 The author of five books and almost one hundred scholarly articles and encyclopedia articles on modern Jewish history and religious thought and/or Jewish women's spirituality, she is the 2009 recipient of Fairfield University's Dr. Martin Luther King Jr. Faculty Vision Award for her “effort to instill and inspire the teachings and ideals” of Dr. King and the 2012 recipient of the Fairfield University Alumni Association's Distinguished Faculty/Administrator Award for her “inspired teaching and service” to the university.
-Past President of the Southern Jewish Historical Society and Chair of its Nominations Committee, she is a member of the Board of Directors of the Stimulus Foundation of Paulist Press, the Academic Advisory Board of the Jewish Women's Archive, and the Academic Council of the American Jewish Historical Society.
+Past President of the Southern Jewish Historical Society and chair of its nominations committee, she is a member of the board of directors of the Stimulus Foundation of Paulist Press, the Academic Advisory Board of the Jewish Women's Archive, and the Academic Council of the American Jewish Historical Society.
 She is a member of Phi Beta Kappa, Alpha Sigma Nu (the Jesuit Honor Society), and Theta Alpha Kappa (the national honors society in Religious studies and Theology).